-The generic Top-Level Domain ("gTLD") ".shop" in the Domain Name is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test.
+The generic Top-Level Domain ("gTLD") ".com" in the Domain Name is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test.
 See section 1.11.1, WIPO Overview 3.0.

-Given the above, the Panel finds that the Domain Name is identical to the Complainant's trademark.
+Given the above, the Panel finds that the Domain Name is confusingly similar to the Trademark in which the Complainant has common law rights.
 Thus, the Complainant has proved the requirements under paragraph 4(a)(i) of the Policy.